hero media

 Known for its historic charm and country-style allure, Kyneton is a go-to destination for those seeking a peaceful escape.
 Its wineries and top-notch eateries, however, are the hidden gems that truly set it apart.
 Let us introduce you to some of their finest.

-6. Kyneton Ridge Estate
+5. Kyneton Ridge Estate

-Perched among the rolling hills of the Macedon Ranges, Kyneton Ridge Estate invites visitors to experience its blend of small-batch winemaking, art, and local flavours.
-A seated wine tasting offers a glimpse into the estate’s unique approach, with flights featuring six carefully crafted wines that reflect the season and sustainability practices.
+Perched among the rolling hills of the Macedon Ranges, Kyneton Ridge Estate invites visitors to experience its blend of small-batch winemaking, art and local flavours.
+A seated wine tasting offers a glimpse into the estate’s unique approach, with flights featuring carefully crafted wines that reflect the season and sustainability practices.

-After your tasting, stay for a meal at The Ridge Cafe, where co-owner Angela Wood serves modern Australian dishes with Mediterranean flair.
+After your tasting, stay for a meal at The Ridge Cafe, where owner Angela Wood serves modern Australian dishes with Mediterranean flair.
 Be sure to explore the Kyneton Ridge Artspace, which showcases rotating exhibitions from emerging and established artists.

 Address: 517 Blackhill Road, Kyneton

-7. Cleveland Estate
+6. Cleveland Estate

-a woman dining at Cleveland Estate
+wine tasting at Cleveland Estate

 Within the illustrious Lancemore Estate, Cleveland Estate boasts the region’s only underground cellar door, providing a truly distinctive wine-tasting experience.
 Surrounded by the luxury accommodations and expansive beauty of the estate, visitors can enjoy an impressive selection of local wines, including their very own vintages.